Love Station (2016 film)

 Love Station is a 2016 Indian Odia language drama film directed by Ashok Pati.
-It stars Babushaan Mohanty and Elina Samantray in lead roles while Papu Pom Pom and Mihir Das play supporting roles.
-This movie have a huge success in Odisha Rajo Festival Time.
-It is a remake of the Telugu movie Venkatadri Express starring Sundeep Kishan and Rakul Preet Singh.
+It stars Babushaan Mohanty and Elina Samantray in lead roles while Papu Pom Pom, Om sai panda and Mihir Das play supporting roles.

 Plot

 Rudra Narayan Satapathy, a retired school headmaster, lives with his family in Rourkela.
 He is known for his principles and discipline and banishes family members if they make one hundred mistakes.
 His son, Sanjay 'Sanju' Satapathy already has ninety-nine mistakes to his name.
 During his ninety-ninth mistake, he comes across a "tattoo bali" (a lady with tattoo) started falling for him.
 For the marriage of Sanju's elder brother Sandeep, the family has to go Puri.
 When they reached Puri, his brother Sandeep notices a bloodstain on Sanju's T-shirt and asks the reason for it.
 So, Sanju on the instance of his brothers started to tell the story that how he gets back to train.

 Due to circumstances, Sanju and Rani, who is also going to Puri for her own work miss their trains due to a fight.
 As Sanju was travelling in another coach their family did not realise he is missing.
 Sanju seeks help from a drunkard Auto-driver Pappu to get back into the train at Jharsuguda station.
 Pappu, too promises to him to help him to get the train.
 Coincidentally Rani too comes to him for the same help.
 As time passes, Jagannath tells Sanju that the train has departed from Jharsuguda and is heading to next station-Sambalpur.
 So, they get bound to change their target station to Sambalpur to get back into the train.

 Soon, Rani gets a bus to Sambalpur, leaving Sanju alone, which infuriates him.
 He also orders Jagannath to deliver food to his family.
 Sanju reaches Sambalpur by a police van but again misses the train.
 Sanju catches the same bus in which rani was travelling but they are evicted from the bus due to an ensuing fight.
 Trapped by circumstances, Sanju and Rani together spend times with each other and started liking each other.
 Finally, when Sanju reaches Anugul station and trying to catch the Tapaswini express with the help of Jagannath, Rani stops him and train leaves.
 An infuriated Sanju slaps Rani and scolds her for ruining his life as he will never get back to train and ends up making his hundredth mistake and leave the family forever.
 Rani also says to him that she does not mean anything to him as he leaves her alone in the night at a lonely place and started crying.
 To pacify her, Sanju says sorry to him and promises not to leave him till the end of the journey.
 During the meantime when Rani is cleaning her clothes Sanju discovers that Rani is no one except his "tattoo bali" and readily proposed her.